CodeWithEugene/new-portfolio/README.md

 🐱 GitHub: [CodeWithEugene](https://github.com/CodeWithEugene/)

 ## 📄 License
-This project is open-source and available under the **MIT License**.
+This project is not open-source and is available under the **MIT License**.

 ---
 👨‍💻 Built with passion by **Eugene Gabriel**